devjj/vcore3_ratos_autoz/README.md

 - PAM (https://github.com/HelgeKeck/pam)
 - klipper_z_calibration (https://github.com/protoloft/klipper_z_calibration)

-STLs were created by Stephen Lebed of the Rat-Rit Unofficial Discord community.
+STLs were created by Stephen Lebed of the Rat-Rig Unofficial Discord community.
 STEPs were created *from* the STLs via Fusion 360, as the originals were created in 3ds max.